How To Choose A Surfskate (Sizing, Deck & Wheels)

 If you’re unsure what that means, check the below image.

 If you have larger feet, concave could irritate you while riding.
-My dad is a shoe size 12 (US men’s) and prefers decks to be on the flatter side.
+My friend is a shoe size 12 (US men’s) and prefers decks to be flatter.

 Again, it comes down to your preference because I’m a shoe size 11 and enjoy steeper concave.